 International Internet Law (FR 105)

 The Internet is a medium for the transmission of information, and Internet law is the law of control of information.
 This control can take forms as varied as censorship and copyright.
-In the United States the First Amendment and the Patent & Copyright Clause of the constitution define the limits of this control in the United States, other limits apply beyond U.S. borders.
-The situation is further complicated by the international nature of the Internet; content forbidden by U.S. law may be legal elsewhere, and content legal in the U.S. may expose U.S. web content publishers to civil or criminal penalties in other countries.
+While the First Amendment and the Patent & Copyright Clause of the U.S. constitution define the limits of this control in the United States, other limits apply beyond U.S. borders.
+The situation is complicated by the international nature of the Internet; content forbidden by U.S. law may be legal elsewhere, and content legal in the U.S. may expose U.S. web content publishers to civil or criminal penalties in other countries.
 This course will provide an overview of some of the areas in which the domestic and international legal system has been placed under the greatest stress by changes in information technology, including the regulation of obscenity and other offensive speech, defamation, anonymity, trademarks, copyrights, privacy, and territorial jurisdiction.

 Return to Elective Courses